Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this document

 Table of Contents automation

-Your editor should automatically run LATEX twice when needed, if you are using the Build, Compile, Typeset, or Make button or menu entry (see Figure 1.3 above).
+Your editor should automatically run LATEX twice when needed, if you are using the Build, Compile, Typeset, or Make button or menu entry (see (this section)).
 It is also done automatically by processing tools like latexmk, but if you are processing LATEX manually by typing the commands in a terminal window, you will need to do this yourself.

 The commands \listoffigures and \listoftables work in exactly the same way as \tableofcontents to automatically list all your tables and figures.
 If you use them, they normally go after the \tableofcontents command.